joshuamhtsang/fluentd_sandbox/fluentd-influxdb-grafana/README.md

 This seems to get a bit further but I still can't be a successful addition of influxdb data source into grafana.
 Very frustrating.

+Update 26/10/2022: I noticed from 'docker ps' that it was only spinning up the grafana and fluentd containers, and not the influxdb container.
+To isolate the problem, I created another docker compose yaml file with just the influxdb container, and noticed an error:  'password too short'.
+So I now set a longer password for DOCKER_INFLUXDB_INIT_PASSWORD.  'docker ps' now yields 3 containers running, and grafana can now add the influxdb data source.
+WOOHOO!